isomerpages/mlaw-corp/_realign/3-process-repayment.md

 **3. I am the Other Party.
 I object to the revised schedule of payments proposed by the Hirer/Renter as I would prefer the outstanding arrears to be repaid in a shorter period than the 18-month period which the Hirer/Renter has offered.
 What can I do?**

-An eligible <hyperlink to Eligibility Criteria in (1) Key Features> Hirer/Renter is entitled under the Act to pay the outstanding arrears in equal amounts over a period of up to 18 months.
+An [eligible](realign/key-features#1eligiblity) Hirer/Renter is entitled under the Act to pay the outstanding arrears in equal amounts over a period of up to 18 months.
 You cannot serve a Notice of Objection solely on the ground that you want a shorter repayment period.

 **4. I am a Hirer/Renter.
 What happens if I fail to pay any instalment under the revised repayment schedule?**